d-e-e-p/fixed-size-string-buffer/README.md

 ```
 gives us allocation in CCMRAM that looks like ![CCMRAM in STM32](doc/assets/bss.png).

-There is also a significant speed advantage of using this approach for long strings, eg on macos:
+There is also a significant speed advantage of using this approach for long strings, eg on macOS:

 ```bash
          fixed_size_string_buffer :